 We work in two ways.
 The first is through direct community intervention, through our children’s programming, community outreach initiatives and teacher-training programmes.
 These are all based at our community arts centres in rural Free State, South Africa.

-The Second is through our Volunteer Program which sends local and international arts professionals to host issue-based workshops in underprivileged and rural communities in South Africa and Rwanda.
+The Second is through our Volunteer Program which sends local and international arts professionals to host issue-based workshops in underprivileged and rural communities in South Africa.

 We strive to help our children and young people develop: